ezakhar/help/en/about/staminity.md

 #What is Staminity

-[Staminity](https://staminity.com) is a platform providing remote interaction between the coach and athletes, possibility to keep a training diary and analyze the training process.
+[Staminity](https://staminity.com) is an application providing remote interaction between the coach and athletes, possibility to keep a training diary and analyze the training process.

 It is created for athletes, coaches and clubs that specialize in triathlon, running, cycling, swimming and other cyclic sports.

-* **For ahtletes** we help  to train online with a coach or independently in order to achieve the set goals;
+* **For ahtletes** we help  to train online with a coach or independently in order to achieve the set goals in cyclic sports;
 * **For coaches** we help to work with athletes and reduce routine in planning, communications and analyzis;
-* **For clubs** we help to manage a club.
+* **For clubs** we help to organise collaborative work several coaches with athletes and manage a club.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/Y_H-ffsqMT8' frameborder='0' allowfullscreen></iframe></div>